keithfma/keithfma.github.io/_posts/2018-08-02-introducing-parasol.md

 The heavy lifting for computing the route is handled by the wonderful PostgreSQL extension, pgRouting.
-This extension computes least-cost routes using a variety of algorithms (I used Djiksta) and allows the user to specify the cost as a function of the columns in an OpenStreetMap database.
+This extension computes least-cost routes using a variety of algorithms (I used Dijkstra) and allows the user to specify the cost as a function of the columns in an OpenStreetMap database.
 All I had to do was to write the computed sun and shade cost for each segment of the transport network to my database, and choose the right ones to use based on the